arthurBricq/chess_rust/README.md

 - Benefits: It's super quick to copy a game, therefore the solver can just create massive amounts of games instead of having to work with a single game.

-## Quick Start

 This code contains the following part:
 - The **representation of a chess game** (position of pieces, rules to determine if moves are valid), under `model/game.rs` and `model/moves.rs`.
 This part is really the most difficult part.
 - The **chess engine**.
 Basically, it's a recursive function that explores the **tree of possible moves** until a given depth.
 The tree-serach algorithm is a **min-max** search with **alpha-beta prunning**.
 The engine is located under `model/engine.rs`
 - To play with this engine, I have developed a **UI** very easy to deploy with FTLK.rs.
 There is also a WebApp (because i wanted to try `yew.rs`) in the eventual possibility to host this engine on my website...

+## Quick Start

 The only required dependency is Rust with cargo.

+Feel free to try it out and let me know !

 ```bash
 git clone <...>